nokonoko/Uguu/README.md

 ## Credits

-Uguu is based on [Pomf](http://github.com/pomf/pomf) which was written by Emma Lejack & Eric Johansson (nekunekus) and with help from the open source community.
+Uguu is based on [Pomf](http://github.com/pomf/pomf) which was written by Emma Lejack & Go Johansson (nekunekus) and with help from the open source community.

 ## License